Farhad0111/B10A7-Select-Your-XI-main/readme.md

+# BPL-DREAM 11

+**Description:**
+BPL-DREAM 11 is an engaging fantasy cricket game where players can collect coins, purchase players, and build their dream team.
+At the top of the page, players can see their coin balance, which they can use to buy players.
+The middle of the page is dedicated to player selection, where users can choose and purchase players for their team lineup.

+**Technologies Used:**
+- HTML
+- CSS
+- JavaScript
+- React

+**Key Features:**
+1. **Add Players:** Add players to your lineup by purchasing them with coins.
+2. **Select Players:** Choose from a pool of players to create your ultimate team.
+3. **Borrow Coins:** Gain additional coins if needed to continue building your dream team.
 ## Private For your Assignment

 you have to create private repo in our Google Classroom . here is the Link